 You don’t need me to tell you there’s an overwhelming amount of bad fitness and nutrition information.
 But you would probably prefer a simpler way to reduce the confusion, and know what to believe and what’s not worth your time.

-That’s what’s delivered for free through The Born Reality, an insider digital magazine where we make sense of the nonsense.
+That’s what’s delivered for free through The Born Fitness Insider, a weekly digital newsletter where experts help you make sense of the nonsense .

 Framing all carbohydrates – essentially everything from lentils, apples, and broccoli to muffins, Swedish Fish, and soda – as unhealthy is nutritionally inaccurate.

 We all know that Tom Brady is an incredible quarterback and Giselle is beautiful, but that doesn’t mean you should follow their nutrition plan.
 Despite their star power, are their chef’s recommendations worth your time?

 To answer that question, I reviewed his advice with nutritionist Andy Bellatti, MS, RD.